daronphang/coding_resources/architectures/software-development/microservices/testing/implementation.md

 ## Consumer-Driven Tests

 When using intergration tests, we want to ensure that deploying a new service doesn't break consumers.
 One way to do this without requiring test against the real consumer is by using consumer-drivne contract (CDC).

+With CDCs, we are defining the expectations of a consumer on a service/producer.
+They should be run as part of CI build of the producer, ensuring that it never gets deployed if it breaks one of these contracts.
+Should only be run against a single producer in isolation so that it can be more reliable than E2E tests.